Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

-The advantage of above approximation is that one only has to solve the constrained mean-field equations on the energy surface characterized by the parameters $q$ and to determine the expectation values of certain operators, e.g. $\langle q|\hat{H}|q\rangle$ or $\langle q|\hat{H}\hat{J^2}|q\rangle$.
+The advantage of above approximation is that one only has to solve the constrained mean-field equations on the energy surface characterized by the parameters $q$ and to determine the expectation values of certain operators, e.g., $\langle \Phi (q)| \hat{H}\{\rho_{q, q}\} |\Phi (q)\rangle$ or $\langle \Phi (q)| \hat{H}\{\rho_{q, q}\} \hat{J^2}|\Phi (q)\rangle$.
 One avoids the complicated matrix elements and the problem of singularities connected with those.

-In Fig.~\ref{Fig:76Kr}, we show the results of benchmark calculations \cite{Yao2014_PRC89-054306}, where full three dimensional angular momentum and number projected generator coordinate method calculations are compared with experiment and with the results of the corresponding five dimensional collective Hamiltonian.
+As an example, in {\Fig}~\ref{Fig:76Kr}, we show the results of benchmark calculations by \citeasnoun{Yao2014_PRC89-054306}, where full three-dimensional angular-momentum and particle-number projected generator-coordinate-method calculations are compared with experiment and with the results of the corresponding five-dimensional Bohr Hamiltonian (see also another example in \citeasnoun{Delaroche2010_PRC81-014303}).
 The agreement between the two calculations for this complicated spectrum in the transitional nucleus $^{74}$Kr is excellent.
-Having in mind, that the generator coordinate method calculations for this spectrum required 200 CPU hours with one processor, it is easy to understand that nowadays one finds many applications based on this approximation.
-Unfortunately, the method also has its downside as discussed in \cite{Rodriguez2015} with respect to negative values of zero point energy corrections.
+Having in mind, that the generator-coordinate-method calculations for this spectrum required 200 CPU hours with one processor, it is easy to understand that nowadays one can find many applications based on this approximation.
+Unfortunately, as discussed in \citeasnoun{Rodriguez2015}, the method also has its downside related to negative values of zero-point-energy corrections.